 The Hymenoptera have emerged as a model system to understand both the proximate and ultimate factors that underlie sensory evolution.
 These insects have antennal receptors with diverse functions and distinct forms that can easily be characterised within and between species.
 This work has revealed that both the density and form of antennal sense organs (sensilla) correlate with diet (Polidori et al. 2012; 2020), sex (Babu 2019; Do Carmo Queiroz Fialho et al. 2014) and a cleptoparasitic lifestyle (Wcislo 1995; Galvani et al. 2017).
 Attention has focussed particularly on how eusociality has imposed selection to optimise antennal perception.
 Eusociality involves reproductive division of labour with a queen/s producing eggs and workers provisioning the brood.
 However, sociality takes diverse forms across the bees and wasps and group sizes vary enormously, providing rich opportunities for comparative study.
 Many obligately social species show worker polyphenism, where some workers specialise on brood care and others on foraging or guarding the nest (Andersson 1984).
-Compared with solitary species, social species require more finely tuned communication systems to distinguish intruders from kin and gain information from nestmates (Wcislo 1997; Renner and Nieh 2008).
+Compared with solitary species, social species require more finely tuned communication systems to distinguish intruders from kin and gain information from nestmates (Wcislo 1997; Renner and Nieh 2008; Freeberg et al., 2012; Peckre et al., 2019).
 Across the Hymenoptera, social species tend to have greater densities of antennal sensilla that are involved in the perception of olfactory cues than solitary species (Elgar et al. 2018).
-This is thought to enhance social cohesion and performance by facilitating nest-mate recognition (Ozaki et al. 2005; Gill et al. 2013; Couto et al. 2017) and supporting caste polyphenisms (Spaethe et al. 2007; Riveros and Gronenberg 2010; Gill et al. 2013; Grüter et al. 2017; Elgar et al. 2018).
+This is thought to enhance social cohesion and performance by facilitating nest-mate recognition (Ozaki et al. 2005; Gill et al. 2013; Couto et al. 2017) and supporting caste polyphenisms (Spaethe et al. 2007; Riveros and Gronenberg 2010; Gill et al. 2013; Grüter et al. 2017; Elgar et al. 2018) without requiring the production of costly and complex chemical signals (Kather & Martin 2015).

 The olfactory antennal sensilla have been proposed as a pre-adaptation that acts alongside haplodiploidy to predispose the Hymenoptera to the evolution of sociality (Couto et al. 2017).
-A conserved, ancestral olfactory subsystem involving the basiconic antennal sensilla has been suggested to facilitate kin selection by allowing nestmate recognition from cuticular hydrocarbon (CHCs) profiles (Ozaki et al. 2005; McKenzie et al. 2016; Couto et al. 2017; Pask et al. 2017).
-While empirical evidence for this subsystem exists for only two species (an ant and a hornet), the halictid bees have also provided support for the possibility that sensory pre-adaptations might contribute to the evolution of sociality.
+A conserved, ancestral olfactory subsystem, involving basiconic antennal sensilla that detect chemical information from nestmates and neural circuits that process it, has been suggested to facilitate the evolution of sociality in the Hymenoptera.
+This works by allowing nestmate recognition from cuticular hydrocarbon (CHCs) profiles (Ozaki et al. 2005; McKenzie et al. 2016; Couto et al. 2017; Pask et al. 2017 see also Kather et al., 2016).
+While empirical evidence for this subsystem exists for only two species (an ant and a hornet), the halictid bees have provided support for the possibility that sensory pre-adaptations might contribute to the evolution of sociality.
 The Halictidae or sweat bees exhibit a range of social structures, from solitary nesting through to obligate sociality, including within-species social polymorphism and social plasticity (Gibbs et al. 2012).
 A comparative study by Wittwer et al (2017) has shown that ancestrally solitary species and their social sister species have equivalent densities of hair-like sensilla (basiconic and trichoid sensilla) that detect olfactory cues.
-Species that have reverted to a solitary existence from sociality on the other hand, have reduced densities of these sensilla.
+Species that have reverted to a solitary existence from sociality, on the other hand, have reduced densities of these sensilla.
 This suggests that in the Halictidae, sensitivity to olfactory cues precedes the evolution of sociality rather than evolving as a consequence of it.